glbconnect/GLB.Connect/README.md

 This project is licensed under the ISC License.

 ## 👥 Authors
+- Muhmmad Baqir
+- Nisha Ahmad
+- Maahi Dhaka
-- Kshitij Dwivedi - Initial work - [Kshitij2145](https://github.com/Kshitij2145)
+- Kshitij Dwivedi

 ## 🙏 Acknowledgments
 - Special thanks to all contributors and testers